merberich/aes_microcontroller_workshop/index.md

 To test `avrdude`'s connection:
 1) Plug the Arduino into your PC via USB cable.
 2) Identify the serial port associated with your Arduino:
    1) For Mac and Linux users, run `lsusb`.
-The Arduino should appear as a USB device exposed as a serial port with form `ttyS<port>`.
+IF that command is unavailable, try `ls /dev/tty.*` The Arduino should appear as a USB device exposed as a serial port with form `ttyS<port>`.
    2) For Windows, open the Device Manager.
 The Arduino should appear as a Port (COM & LPT) with form `COM<port>`.
 3) Test `avrdude`'s ability to see the Arduino by running the following command, which will erase the program memory on the Arduino:
-`avrdude -c arduino -v -V -p atmega328p -p <port> -b 115200 -D -e`
+`avrdude -c arduino -v -V -p atmega328p -P <port> -b 115200 -D -e`

 Generally, board bringup continues well into application writing, since many board functions can only be tested with the microcontroller in the loop (to drive complex actions).